Bumblebee202111/doubean-public/README.md

 | Architecture      | MVVM                                            |
 | Design philosophy | Android Jetpack                                 |

-* Support for loading cache as alternative even when connection is off
-* Recommended post notifications
+* Partial offline caching support
 * Ad-free, lite \(~4MB\)
 * Partially support URL deep links
-* Basic support for MD2/3 \(dark theme included\) and tablets/landscape
-* Partial bilingual UI strings support
-* Support for viewing content in Douban WebView optimized for mobile reading \(in progress\)
-* Paging & swipe refresh support
+* Paging support
 * Rooted users can use login session of Douban app
-* Support creating categories consisting of group/tab/search posts by multiple user-defined conditions \(TODO\)
+* Support for viewing content in Douban WebView optimized for mobile reading in case of need
+* Basic use of MD2/3 (may not get along well during migration)
+* Recommended post notifications (maybe currently broken)

 Libraries Used
 --------------